Student Code of Conduct

 At the hearing, the Dean of Students or chair of the panel will ask the student to respond to the charges.
 If the student admits responsibility for the charges, the student will be given an opportunity to explain any mitigating circumstances.
 If the student denies the charges, the hearing will proceed.
 The burden of proof rests with the complainant.
-The Dean of Students or the panel will determine responsibility by preponderance of the evidence (more likely than not).
+The Dean of Students or the panel will determine responsibility by the preponderance of the evidence (more likely than not).
 The hearing will be held whether or not the student attends.

 The College may extend deadlines at its discretion.

-Related information including names, contact information, and relevance of witnesses must be submitted to the Dean of Students, in writing, at least three business days prior to the hearing.
+Related information including names, contact information, and relevance of witnesses must be submitted to the Dean of Students in writing at least three business days prior to the hearing.